Will Smith Player Props: Dodgers vs. Mets

-Will Smith is available when the Los Angeles Dodgers take on Justin Verlander and the New York Mets at Citi Field Friday at 7:10 PM ET.
+The Los Angeles Dodgers and Will Smith (.308 slugging percentage over his past 10 games, including one homer), take on starter Kodai Senga and the New York Mets at Citi Field, Saturday at 7:15 PM ET.

-He returns to action for the first time since July 8, when he went 1-for-4 with two RBI against the Angels.
+In his previous game he had a hitless performance (0-for-5 with an RBI) against the Mets.

 Will Smith Game Info & Props vs. the Mets